 No. The only thing the patient will feel is discomfort in the area and a little bit of pressure due to the use of small needles.
 The solution injected in the veins is mixed with a local anaesthetic and this way the affected area will be numb.
 Several hours before the procedure, the patient might be advised to take specific medication for avoiding pain of any kind.

 The removal of thread veins is an easy procedure no matter the variant the patient is choosing.
-It takes from twenty to forty minutes depending on the size of the affected area.
+It takes from 20 to 40 minutes depending on the size of the affected area.
 Although it may sound too long, it is not.
 Thread veins removal is a precise procedure which requires attention and patience.

 For completely removing thread veins up to three sessions are necessary.
 The doctor may assign the sessions to each patient according to their needs.
 The treatments should be done at 10 weekly intervals.